 - Mandatory items.

-Ring 1.
+Rings.
 Cronley’s Signet.
 Bleeding Damage, Laceration points, Attack Speed.
 About prefixes/suffixes.
 If you use Deathstalker Relic, “Incorruptible” prefix is mandatory.
-Suffix is up to you.
-I look for “of the Dranghoul” because or Armor bonuses (so far I got only Resistant/of the Dranghoul ones ).

 Pants.
 Chausses of Barbaros.
 Great pants for our build with an amazing proc.
 Crate has to try harder to make other options more favorable than those Barbroses .